solar panel installation on roof

 Why Should You Install Solar Panels?

-Before jumping directly to the installation process, it is important to know if solar panels are worth the investment.
+Before starting directly with the answer for how to install solar panels on your roof, it is important to know if solar panels are worth the investment.
 Below are some key benefits which make solar panels a compelling option:

 Here’s what to look for: